godot-jolt/godot-jolt/docs/building.md

 target architecture (x64 or x86).

-⚠️ Visual Studio's "Developer Command Prompt" and "Developer PowerShell" will not work when targeting x64 due to them using to an x86 toolchain.
+⚠️ Visual Studio's "Developer Command Prompt" and "Developer PowerShell" will not work when targeting x64 due to them exposing an x86 toolchain.
 Use the "x64 Native Tools Command Prompt" instead.

 Using Microsoft Visual C++: